graphery/grapper-doc/src/quick-guide.md

 dependencies and triggers updates only where needed.
 Changes are detected at both surface and deep levels, including arrays and dates.

-### Dynamic attributes and directives.

-With directives like `g-bind`, `g-if`, and g-for, attributes and elements respond directly to data changes.
+With directives like `g-bind`, `g-if`, and `g-for`, attributes and elements respond directly to data changes.
 This allows you to dynamically update values, toggle visibility, or generate elements, making the visualization both reactive and interactive without extra code.

-Aquí te dejo la **sección 6 completa** con una redacción homogénea con el resto de la guía:

 ## 6. Methods